Redmond Burke, Baron Leitrim: Family background

-Annalistic extracts:1600
+Desolation of Ormond (1600)

 The Annals of the Four Masters, sub anno 1600, state:

 Redmond Burke, the son of John of the Shamrocks, son of James, son of Richard Saxonagh, was at this time an illustrious and celebrated gentleman, according to the usages of the Irish.
 He and his brothers, John Oge, William, and Thomas, remained in the two Ormonds, and in Ely, during the summer, autumn, and winter, of this year; and so great and numerous were the troops and forces of these sons of John Burke, that they ravaged and desolated all the adjacent territories and cantreds.
 They took many castles on this occasion in Ely and Ormond, among which were Suidhe-an-roin, Bel-atha-Dun-Gair, and Cuil-O'nDubhain, in Ely; and Port-a-Tolchain, in Ormond.

-1601
+Annals (1601)

-The Annals of the Four Masters have a number of extracts concerning Redmond and his brothers, sub anno 1601.
+The Annals of the Four Masters have a number of extracts concerning Redmond and his brothers, sub anno 1601:

 The sons of John of the Shamrocks, the son of Rickard Saxonagh, of whom we have already treated, happened to be encamped during the first days of the month of January in O'Meagher's country, in Ikerrin.
 Spies and scouts came upon them in that place from the Butlers, after it had been reported by some of their gentlemen that an advantage and opportunity could be had by attacking them in the place where they then were.
 For this purpose Sir Walter, the son of John, son of James Butler, and Mac Pierce, i.e. James, the son of Edmond, son of James, with some of the gentlemen of the two countries, i.e. of the county of Tipperary and of the county of Kilkenny, came to a conference and meeting on a certain night, at an appointed place.
 The result of their conference, and the resolution to which they agreed, was, to attack the Connaught camp at day-break next morning.